Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Last Edited=18 Nov 2008

-Major Eric Charles Montagu Flint was born on 19 November 1883.2 He is the son of Brig.-Gen. Edward Montague Flint and Mildred Salome Kekewich.2 He married, firstly, Frances Sarah Nancy Hulbert, daughter of Sir Charles Hulbert, on 11 September 1915.2 He married Millicent Ledger Hill, daughter of Major Ledger Hill, on 1 March 1943.2 He died on 24 December 1962 at age 79.2
+Major Eric Charles Montagu Flint was born on 19 November 1883.2 He was the son of Brig.-Gen. Edward Montague Flint and Mildred Salome Kekewich.2 He married, firstly, Frances Sarah Nancy Hulbert, daughter of Sir Charles Hulbert, on 11 September 1915.2 He married Millicent Ledger Hill, daughter of Major Ledger Hill, on 1 March 1943.2 He died on 24 December 1962 at age 79.2

-Major Eric Charles Montagu Flint was educated at Eton College, Eton, Berkshire, England.2 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, in 1905 with a Bachelor of Arts (B.A.).2 He was admitted to Inner Temple in 1909 entitled to practice as a Barrister-at-law.2 He gained the rank of officer in the service of the Loyal Suffolk Hussars, seconded to the Machine Gun Corps (Cavalry).2 He fought in the First World War, in Gallipoli and Palestine.2 In 1919 Distinguished Service Order (D.S.O.).1 He fought in the Second World War between 1940 and 1942, in the Pioneer Corps.2 He lived at Hembury Castle, Devon, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1905 with a Bachelor of Arts (B.A.)2 He was admitted to Inner Temple in 1909 entitled to practise as a Barrister-at-law.2 He gained the rank of officer in the Loyal Suffolk Hussars, seconded to the Machine Gun Corps (Cavalry.)2 He fought in the First World War, in Gallipoli and Palestine.2 In 1919 Distinguished Service Order (D.S.O.)1 He fought in the Second World War between 1940 and 1942, in the Pioneer Corps.2 He lived at Hembury Castle, Devon, EnglandG.1

 Children of Major Eric Charles Montagu Flint and Frances Sarah Nancy Hulbert